pyscript/docs/docs/user-guide/workers.md

 !!! info

-    Sometimes you only need to `await` in the main thread the result of a call to a method exposed in a worker.
+    Sometimes you only need to `await` in the main thread the result of a call to a method exposed in a worker, where neither `window` nor `document` are either imported or ever needed in such worker.

-    In such a limited case, and on the understanding that **code in the worker will not be able to reach back into the main thread**, you should use the [`sync_main_only` flag](../configuration/#sync_main_only) in your
-    configuration.

-    While this eliminates the need for the Atomics related header configuration (see below), the only possible use case is to **return a serialisable result from the method called on the worker**.
+    In these cases, you don't need any special header or *Service Worker* as long as any worker exposed utility **returns a serializable result from the method called on the worker**.

 ## HTTP headers

-For Atomics to work **you must ensure your web server enables the following headers** (this is the default behaviour for [pyscript.com](https://pyscript.com)):
+For synchronous Atomics operations to work, those that enable features such as `window` and `document` from a worker, **you must ensure your web server enables the following headers** (this is the default behavior for [pyscript.com](https://pyscript.com)):

 ```